-The Master of Oriental Medicine program is a fulltime program that may be completed in three calendar years (nine consecutive trimesters).
+The Master of Oriental Medicine program is a fulltime program that may be completed in three calendar years (nine consecutive trimesters) and must be completed within eight years of matriculation.

-The Master of Acupuncture program is a full-time program that may be completed in two and two-thirds calendar years (eight consecutive trimesters).
+The Master of Acupuncture program is a full-time program that may be completed in two and two-thirds calendar years (eight consecutive trimesters) and must be completed within six years of matriculation.